wp-plugins/crm-customer-relationship-management-by-vcita/readme.txt

-﻿=== CRM - Customer Relationship Management for WordPress by vCita  ===
+=== CRM - Customer Relationship Management for WordPress by vCita  ===
 Contributors: vCita
 Donate link: http://www.vcita.com?invite=WP-V-CRM
 Tags: contact form, contact form builder, contact form plugin, contact form 7, CRM, email, feedback form, user management, WordPress CRM, admin, administration, contact, contact sync, CRM, form, form builder, form generator, lead, lead capture, list, optin form, plugin, shortcode, widget, widgets, wordpress, WordPress CRM, address book, crm plugin, crm tool, crm wordpress, crm wp, customer relations manager, customer relationship manager, wp crm, small business
 Requires at least: 2.8
-Tested up to: 4.0
+Tested up to: 4.0.1
-Stable tag: 1.0.0
+Stable tag: 1.1.0

 License: GPLv2 or later

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-CRM for WordPress that drives more business opportunities and helps deliver amazing service == Description ==
+CRM for WordPress that helps you capture more leads and manage customer relationships effectively.
+== Description ==

+vCita CRM for WordPress is the ultimate way to manage customer relationships.<BR>
+It's a powerful CRM that lets you do a lot more than capturing and storing customers data:

-vCita CRM for WordPress manages client contacts, provides insights and tracks interactions anytime, anywhere.<BR> It halps you save time with automated client communications, notifications and reminders and much more...<BR><BR>
+vCita CRM provides insights and tracks all user interactions with your team.<BR>
+It helps you save time with automated client communications, notifications and reminders.<BR>

-vCita CRM works together with vCita LiveSite - designer to optimize WordPress websites, and provide clients of small businesses a personalized, self-service experience.
-This is the place for your clients to communicate, schedule appointments, upload documents, and pay for services anytime, on any device.<BR><BR>
+Together with vCita LiveSite, vCita CRM helps optimizing your WordPress websites and encourage visitors to take action on your site: send a message, schedule an appointment, upload documents and pay for services, any time, using any device.<BR>

 The plugin connects to your vCita account.
 You may create a FREE account at vCita directly from the plugin.<BR>